preco21/playgrounds/README.md

 npm start
 ```

-Typically, this is recommended for production.
+This is typically recommended for production.

 ### Packaging

-You can also create standalone executables with this command and this will generate the executable binaries in `bin` folder:
+You can also create standalone executables with this command and this will generate the executable binaries in `build` folder:

 ```bash
 $ npm run package